EReeves/RE-UI-a-Monogame-GUI/README.md

 # RE: Ui

-RE: Ui is a GUI library or framework for Monogame.
+RE: Ui is a GUI library for Monogame.

 ##### Design Goals
 - Simple